Hello everyone,

 - A food to always have in your fridge : Dark chocolate

-- One last tip: laugh a lot
+- One last piece of advice: Laugh a lot.

 This is an episode to take care of yourself!